-- If you create multiple definitions for the same parameter, IBIS-ISS uses the last parameter definition even if that definition occurs later in the input than a reference to the parameter. - You must define a parameter before you use that parameter to define another parameter. - When you select design parameter names, be careful to avoid conflicts with parameterized libraries. - To delimit expressions, use single quotes. - Expressions cannot exceed 1024 characters. - For improved readability, use a double slash (\\) at end of a line, to continue the line.
+- If multiple definitions are given for the same parameter, IBIS-ISS uses the last parameter definition even if that definition occurs later in the input than a reference to the parameter. - A parameter must be defined before that parameter is used in a definition for another parameter. - To delimit expressions, use single quotes. - Expressions cannot exceed 1024 characters. - For improved readability, use a double slash (\\) at end of a line, to continue the line.